panwaramita/Password-Generator/README.md

 ## Introduction

-Password Generator project generate the password by asking the user for their provide inputs.The user has to select the password based on given criteria:
+Password Generator project generate the password by asking the user to provide inputs.The user has to select the password based on given criteria:

 * The password length should be between 1 to 128 character.
 * The password should contain atleast one or more from the lowercase,uppercase, number and special characters.